Panteón de San Fernando: History

 From then on, the city council administered this cemetery, and seeing that great illustrious personages were already buried here, the government declared it the Pantheon of Illustrious Men.
 Since that year, other great heroes and politicians were buried in San Fernando, such as Melchor Ocampo, Miguel Lerdo de Tejada, Ignacio Comonfort and Ignacio Zaragoza.
 San Fernando was the first cemetery of illustrious men in Mexico City.
-With time, San Fernando was practically at half of its capacity, and there were thoughts of expanding it, when a decree of President Juarez ordered the closing of all the cemeteries that were within the limits of the city.
+With time, San Fernando was practically at half of its capacity, and there were thoughts of expanding it, when a decree of President Juárez ordered the closing of all the cemeteries that were within the limits of the city.
 This was in order to move them to nearby towns, as happened with the Dolores Civil Cemetery in Chapultepec and Tacubaya.
 In 1872 the cemetery was reopened for the last recorded burial, it happened in 1872, precisely when President Benito Juárez was buried in this site.

 After President Sebastián Lerdo de Tejada ordered the construction of the Rotunda of Illustrious Men in the Civil Pantheon of Dolores, San Fernando was closed and its purpose was only to preserve the remains of the illustrious people already buried there; it remained so during the Porfiriato, until in 1900 its destruction was planned to build a monumental "National Pantheon", behind it, in the current Calle de Héroes, which took its name from this project.
 It seemed that the National Pantheon would be successfully completed, but the outbreak of the Mexican Revolution and a poor foundation of the central crypt prevented it from being built in its entirety.
 San Fernando lost some walls because of this work, but survived the chaotic times in the country.

 In 1935, the San Fernando Pantheon was declared a historical monument by the National Institute of Anthropology and History, and in 1968 it received a major restoration on the occasion of the Olympic Games held in Mexico.
-During the seventies and eighties, the pantheon underwent several slight modifications due to the celebration of the centennial anniversaries of Juarez and Francisco Zarco, as well as the 1985 earthquake.
+During the seventies and eighties, the pantheon underwent several slight modifications due to the celebration of the centennial anniversaries of Juárez and Francisco Zarco, as well as the 1985 earthquake.
 By 1997, with the change of political regime in the Federal District, it was placed under the administration of the Government of the Federal District, which on May 31, 2006 transformed it into a site museum, under the tutelage of the Secretariat of Culture of the Federal District.
 With the earthquakes that occurred in September 2017, the doors of the pantheon had to be closed due to damage to the temple of San Fernando, so it is expected to be remodeled again.